syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/caption-template.md

 ## Render custom component in group caption

-We can render custom components in the group caption by using the [`groupSettings.captionTemplate`](../../api/grid/column/#captionTemplate) property.

-In the below demo, we have rendered the EJ2 [`ButtonComponent`](../../button/getting-started/) in the group caption.
+The Syncfusion ##Platform_Name## Grid offers the flexibility to render a custom component in the group caption, providing advanced or interactive functionality within the group caption row.
+This feature allows you to display custom UI elements, like buttons, icons, or dropdowns, and handle user interactions directly within the group caption.

+To render custom component in the group caption, you can utilize the [captionTemplate](../../api/grid/groupSettings/#captiontemplate) property.
+This feature enables you to replace plain text with a custom component in the group caption, enhancing customization and interactivity.

+The following example demonstrates how to add a custom component to the group caption using the `captionTemplate` property.
+In the template, the [Chips](../../chips/getting-started) component is utilized, with the text content set as the group key.

 {% if page.publishingplatform == "typescript" %}